alinagrishchuk/node-training/express/README.md

 # Exercise
 Write your own middleware that..
 - Sends HTTP status 403, if query parameter `foo` is not set to `bar`
-- Stores start time of request, and then waits for one second (`setTimeout`) and then prints it
+- Stores start time of request, and then waits for one second (`setTimeout`) and then sends back to user

 ---
 # Exercise